chelsea-designs/first-milestone/README.md

 -   Responsive - on all device sizes

--   Interactive elements - accordians (faqs), dropdown menus, buttons, and contact forms.
+-   Interactive elements - accordions (faqs), dropdown menus, buttons, and contact forms.

 -   Back to top link - this helps to improve navigation and user experience.